-Radon Mitigation Services Throughout New York, New Jersey, Connecticut, and Southern California
+Radon Mitigation Services Throughout New York Connecticut, and Consulting/System Servicing in Southern California

 Radon Mitigation of America, Inc. (RMCA) has been serving New York and Connecticut for nearly 30 years.
 We are experts in designing the best way to mitigate your dwellings of radon.
 We follow the EPA standards and use top of the line products.

 It is a good practice to correct a radon problem before you put your house on the market.
 High radon levels have been known to affect home sales.
 Radon mitigation systems do not require major changes to your home and do not adversely effect the value of your home!
-Homes mitigated to acceptable levels have added protection against radon and therefore make the mitigation system an excellent selling point.
+Homes mitigated to acceptable levels have added protection against radon and other soil gases that make it uncomfortable to spend time in one’s basement.
+Radon systems help resolve all of these gas intrusions as they do not target radon alone and therefore make the mitigation system an excellent selling point.
 Contact us for more information!

 Determining Appropriate Radon Reduction Method

-The kind of radon reduction system that will work best depends on your house type.
+The kind of radon reduction system that will work best depends on your home’s foundation type, tightness, and foundational materials.
 Radon reduction systems can be grouped by house foundation design.

 Other Types of Radon Reduction Methods

-Other radon reduction techniques that can be used in any type of house include: heat recovery ventilation and natural ventilation.
+Other radon reduction techniques that can be used in any type of house include: heat recovery ventilation, or energy recovery ventilation.

 A heat recovery ventilator (HRV), also called an air-to-air heat exchanger can be installed to increase ventilation which will help reduce the radon levels in your home.
 An HRV will increase ventilation by introducing outdoor air while using the heated or cooled air being exhausted to warm or cool the incoming air.
 HRVs are more effective in reducing radon levels when used to ventilate only the basement and when the radon level is less than 10 pCi/L.